TOPICS IN MACROECONOMICS - 2022/3

 Formative assessment and feedback:

-Students receive verbal feedback during both lectures and tutorials.
-During lectures, smaller practice exercises are solved and discussed (encouraging students also to work in small groups), while the problems discussed in tutorials are more substantial.
+Students receive verbal feedback during both in in-person workshops and in tutorials.
+During workshops , smaller practice exercises are solved and discussed (encouraging students also to work in small groups), while the problems discussed in tutorials are more substantial.
 Guideline solutions are posted online after tutorials have taken place.
-Feedback relating to the coursework test is predominantly given individually and in detail on the scripts of students, and main issues are discussed further in a lecture.
+Feedback relating to the coursework test is predominantly given individually and in detail on the scripts of students, and main issues are discussed further in an in-person workshop and in the online discussion groups.
+Office hours are held weekly to address any remaining questions.

-- familiarize students with conceptual and appropriate mathematical tools in macroeconomic theory and also to present macroeconomic models that explain economic growth.
+- Familiarize students with conceptual and appropriate mathematical tools in macroeconomic theory and policy that allows them to develop an understanding of business cycles fluctuations in the short-run.

 C - Cognitive/analytical